ririyad/weblog/content/posts/2018-05-29-Spring-Bean-Wiring-Using-Javaconfig.md

 - application-context
 - constructor-injection
 toc: true
+emoji: true
 ---

-In the [previous post](https://www.rimonmostafiz.com/blog/auto-bean-wiring-of-spring/), I wrote about how can we implicitly wire beans automatically in Spring container.
+In the [previous post](https://www.rimonmostafiz.com/posts/auto-bean-wiring-of-spring/), I wrote about how can we implicitly wire beans automatically in Spring container.
 In my previous post I created a new maven project and started writing code so that we can understand the topics more clearly.
 In this post, I am documenting my learning of how we can wire bean using Explicit Java Configuration.
 I will work on the same project I have created earlier.

 ## Explicit wiring using Java